 The most complete and extensive survival of chalk downland archaeological remains in central southern England occurs on Salisbury Plain, particularly in those areas lying within the Salisbury Plain Training Area.
 These remains represent one of the few extant archaeological "landscapes" in Britain and are considered to be of special significance because they differ in character from those in other areas with comparable levels of preservation.
 Individual sites on Salisbury Plain are seen as being additionally important because the evidence of their direct association with each other survives so well.
 Some 470 round barrows, funerary monuments dating to the Late Neolithic and Early Bronze Age, are known to have existed in the Salisbury Plain Training Area, many grouped together as cemeteries.
 The total includes some 70 barrows of rare types.
 Such is the quality of the survival of the archaeological landscape, over 300 of these barrows have been identified as nationally important.

-A saucer barrow with a smaller bowl barrow to the south-west.
+A disc barrow with a smaller ditched bowl barrow to the west.

-2 - A disc barrow with an overall diameter of 33m (mound 9m diameter, berm
+2 - A saucer barrow with an overall diameter of c.30m.
+It has been damaged by

 MAP EXTRACT The site of the monument is shown on the attached map extract.

 The contents of this record have been generated from a legacy data system.